Li-Chongyi/Ucolor/README.md

 # Ucolor
 ```
 This Repo includes the training and testing codes of our Ucolor.
 (TensorFlow Version).
-If you use our codes, please cite our paper and hit the star at the top-right corner.
+If you use our code, please cite our paper and hit the star at the top-right corner.
 Thanks!
 ```
 # Notice
 ```
-In the original released code, we may upload the incorrect transmission maps in some folders.
-In the updated version, we have corrected the provided transmission maps and provdied the code that can generate the transmission map.
+In the originally released code, we may upload the incorrect transmission maps in some folders.
+In the updated version, we have corrected the provided transmission maps and provided the code that can generate the transmission map.
 ```

 The codes can be found at